-Your child should be able to read their book without your help.

-If they can't read a word, read it to them.

-Talk about the book and celebrate their success.
+- This book has been read in school and is matched to our phonics scheme. - Listen to them read the book.
+Your child should be able to read their book without your help. - Remember to give them lots of praise and celebrate their success - If they can't read a word, read it to them. - After they've finished, talk about the book together.
+There are questions and prompts on the back inside cover.